Gaguchi/Ticketing/TICKET_CREATION_FIX.md

 ## Problem

-The Create Ticket modal was not functional because:
+Both ticket modals were not functional because:

 1. The `project` field was required by the backend but not being sent
-2. The modal was using a hardcoded dummy project
+2. The modals were using hardcoded or missing project data
 3. No connection to the actual user's current project

 ## Solution